Spring 2013, R546 Instructional Strategies for

 Option G. Book or Special Journal Issue Review (30 points)

-In this option, you are to review a book or special issue of a journal related to this class (including one of the books you decide to read for Weeks 5-8).
+Review a book or special issue of a journal related to this class (including one of the books you decide to read for Weeks 5-8).
 It can be a book or special issue that is practical, research-oriented, or theoretical.
 What are the key points or findings of the book or issue?
 What are the strengths and weaknesses?
 What are future trends?
 How will you apply some of the ideas from this book?
 You might decide to compare and contrast two books.
 An option of this would be to write a rebuttal to an existing review or critique as if you were the author.
 You should turn in a 2-4 page single-spaced review.
-These papers will be graded for (1) logic and organization, (2) completeness and depth, and (3) relevance and practicality.
+These papers will be graded for (1) logic, relevance, organization, (2) completeness/depth, and (3) originality, impact, insight, and practicality.

 Option H. Research Dig (30 points)

 Unlike the Super Summary Search which also includes practical articles, in this option, you are to canvass the research literature on a topic related to this class.
 Perhaps this will lead to a dissertation, master’s theses, or research project.
 You must find at least 15 articles on a topic and read at least half of them.
 In your paper, you should describe how you found your articles and essentially describe the state of the research?
 What are the general findings?
 What are the strengths and weaknesses or limitations?
 Where are the open issues, questions, or gaps on this topic and how might you research this area?
 What are future trends?
 Also, how will you apply some of the ideas from this work?
 You should turn in a 2-4 page single-spaced review.
-This will be evaluated for logic and coherence, completeness/depth, and relevancy/practical.
+This will be evaluated for 1.
+Logic, relevance, and coherence, 2. completeness/depth, and 3. originality, impact, insight, and practicality.

 Option J. Case Situations or Problems (30 Points)

-Here, you will write 3 case situations or vignettes related to your current or most recent job setting (each will be about one page long single spaced).
+Write 3 case situations or vignettes related to your current or most recent job setting (each will be about one page long single spaced).
 In these cases, you will point out the situation or problem in 1-2 paragraphs as well as the key questions or issues.
 Next you will detail the concepts that relate to this class.
 Finally, you will provide a resolution based on your readings in this class.
 If anyone shares their cases with co-workers or peers and gets feedback on them, you will get 2 bonus points provided you attach this to your work.
-Your paper will be graded for (1) sound solution and overall demonstration of understanding of idea, strategy, perspective, or approach; (2) case richness and detail; (3) coherence and organization of the paper.
+Your paper will be graded for (1) sound solution and overall demonstration of understanding of idea, strategy, perspective, or approach; (2) case richness/detail; (3) coherence and organization of the paper.

 Option K. Bobweb or Other Similar Website Link Review (30 points)

 Let’s use the Web site for the course!
 Here, you will explore, review, and critique the resources and key modules from the course Website, the Bobweb, or a similar site.
 You might explore each area to some degree--creative thinking, critical thinking, cooperative learning, and motivation--or go in depth on one area.
 In your 2-4 page single spaced paper, you are to point out the intended audience of the resource, the quality, depth, and currency of the resources, and the overall strengths and limitations.
 How might you suggest the site be improved?
 How might it be used in this particular class and in your own classes?
 How do the respective Web sites link together?
 What was especially intriguing or impressive about this Web site?
-Your review will be evaluated for coherence, completeness/depth, and relevancy.
+Your review will be evaluated for coherence and relevance, completeness/depth, and originality, impact, and insight.
 You might send your review to the Web site designers for their feedback.

 Master’s students I recommend Option A below and doc students I recommend Options B, C, or D.